indyscala/trying-scalajs/README.md

     cd trying-scalajs
     sbt ~pwnedJS/fastOptJS

 Then open [pwned-dev.html](pwned-dev.html) in a browser as well as the browser developer tools.
+For example, with:

+    open ./pwned-dev.html

+in a separate terminal from sbt.